What Are Noneconomic Damages In Alabama?

-If they’re not monetary, then what exactly are non-economic damages in Alabama?
-While Alabama law often divides damages into past, future, and punitive damages, rather than by economic and non-economic, there are a few major non-economic damages that will likely impact your claim.
-The team at the Henry Dailey Law Firm can help you calculate what you’re truly owed.
+If they’re not monetary, then what exactly are noneconomic damages in Alabama?
+While Alabama law often divides damages into past, future and punitive damages, rather than by economic and noneconomic, there are a few major noneconomic damages that will likely impact your claim.
+The team at Henry C. Dailey, Jr., P.C. can help you calculate what you’re truly owed.

 While your medical expenses should cover all injury-related costs, the pain a person suffers after an accident can be intense and difficult to overcome.
 For example, if you suffered from a burn wound, your medical costs should cover every cost related to it.

 Health care costs don’t, however, cover the sheer pain a burn causes.
 Many victims go into shock during the initial incident because the pain is so extreme.
 You deserve to be compensated for this in addition to your medical expenses.

 Not all your suffering is caused by physical pain.
 After all, a spinal cord injury may not be all that painful — a complete spinal cord injury can cause paralysis and a loss of feeling below the point of the injury.